-ON
+• ON

 In this mode, the water heater continually responds to the hot water demand.
-See paragraph '8.3 Switching into 'ON mode".
+See paragraph '8.3 Switching into "ON mode".

-WEEK PROGRAM
+• WEEK PROGRAM

 Select this option to allow the water heater to respond to heat demand only during pre-programmed periods.
 Outside those periods, only frost protection is active.
-See paragraph '8.5 Week program'.
+See paragraph '8.5 Week programme'.

-EXTRA PERIOD
+• EXTRA PERIOD

-Select this option to overrule the OFF mode or PRO5 mode (i.e. Week program) so that a single temporary period of heat demand will be fulfilled.
+Select this option to override the OFF mode or PROG mode so that a single temporary period of heat demand will be fulfilled.
 See paragraph '8.6 Extra period'.

-• SETTINGS
+SETTINGS

-Select this option to set the language and the time.
+Select this option in order to set the language and the time.
 You can also use this option to display the regulation interval (temperature), and the ignition and running speeds of the fan.
 See paragraph '8.7 Settings'.